Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 Irrespective of these issues and the other assumptions, a crucial factor in determining the GW spectra is the efficiency factor $\kappa_{\text{coll}}$.
 This describes how much of the available energy goes into the bubble collisions and cannot be determined in the analytical calculations of \refcite{Jinno:2016vai,Zhong:2021hgo}.
 Due to the next-to-leading-order friction effects discussed in \cref{sec:friction}, $\kappa_{\text{coll}}$ can be approximated by zero in most cases \cite{Cai:2018teh}.
 The fraction of energy released during the phase transition into the kinetic and gradient energy of the bubble wall reduces as the bubble wall approaches its terminal velocity (in the non-runaway case), while most of the energy is transferred to the surrounding plasma before collision \cite{Ellis:2019oqb}.
 This is demonstrated nicely in a concrete model in \refcite{Alanne:2019bsm}.
-Because $\kappa_{\text{coll}} \lll 1$ in the non-runaway case, the collision component of the GW spectrum is typically subdominant across the whole frequency spectrum and it may be neglected entirely.
+Analytic estimates of the efficiency coefficient $\kappa_{\text{coll}}$ have been made in \refcite{Ellis:2019oqb,Cai:2020djd,Lewicki:2022pdb}.
+However, because $\kappa_{\text{coll}} \lll 1$ in the non-runaway case, the collision component of the GW spectrum is typically subdominant across the whole frequency spectrum and it may be neglected entirely.
 This is a common approximation in recent literature on phase transitions at finite temperature.

 An exception to this is when the bubble wall runs away.
 This could happen for transitions at temperatures so low that the plasma can be ignored and thus there is negligible friction to oppose bubble wall acceleration.
 For these transitions $\kappa_{\text{coll}}$ is close to unity and the collision contribution would be effectively the only source of GWs (except for oscillons \cite{Hawking:1982ga, Kosowsky:1992vn, Johnson:2011wt, Cutting:2018tjt}).
 For phase transitions at high temperatures we expect that the transition occurs in a surrounding plasma and we must consider GW production from bulk motion of the plasma; that is, from sound waves and turbulence.